solo-io/workshops/gloo/gloo/README.md

 EOF
 ```

-Now let update our Virtual Service to include the rate limit config:
+Now let's update our Virtual Service to refer to the new RateLimitConfig:

 ```bash
 kubectl apply -f - <<EOF